vtexdocs/content-portal/README.md

 8. Send the PR link in the `#dev-portal-pr` Slack channel to be approved.
 9. Once PR is approved, apply the merge to update the navigation sidebar.

-   > ℹ️ For new information to appear in the Help Center, Education & Documentation team leaders must run the portal's build.

 ### Algolia Search

 Algolia is the search engine used in the Content Style Guide to provide fast and relevant search results.
 It crawls and indexes all portal content, allowing users to quickly find articles, guides, and other documentation.